Crtruban/COSC412Group3/2048Game/README.md

 # 2048

+The index.html file will launch the game for us.
+So once we have our website up and running  if create a page that uses that file, our game should be running.

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)